 Collectivos to the above bus terminal pass by San Fran Plaza.
 Take any that have ‘Villa Fatima’ displayed in the window.
 The 30 minute drive costs only 2B (€0.25).

-When you arrive, ignore any taxis and tours who may mislead you by providing inaccurate information, and instead cross the open-aired terminal towards the busses all going to ‘La Selva’.
+When you arrive, ignore any taxis and tours who may mislead you by providing inaccurate information, and instead cross the open-aired terminal towards the buses all going to ‘La Selva’.

-There are other companies that also journey to Rurrenabaque but leave early morning.
-And too be honest, the earlier departure the better as it ensures you can enjoy Death Road in daylight.
+There are other companies that also journey to Rurrenabaque but leave early in the morning.
+And to be honest, the earlier departure the better as it ensures you can enjoy Death Road in daylight.

 We wrote a quick blog with more details and a little insight to our experience.
-Spoiler: we loved it, have no scary stories and arrived on time.
+Spoiler: we loved it, had no scary stories and arrived on time.

 Enjoy a read here.